• Training

 As with any training initiative, the right learning materials depend on the audience, their responsibilities, and the expectations your company has for them.

-Formal Training:
+Formal training

 Most workplaces rely on a sea of tools for productivity, communications, measurement, and more.
-Whether it’s Salesforce or Slack, GitHub or Google Drive, legacy architecture or leading-edge infrastructure, there may be dozens of systems and tools your IT ecosystem.
+Whether it’s Salesforce or Slack, GitHub or Google Drive, legacy architecture, or leading-edge infrastructure, there may be dozens of systems and tools in your IT ecosystem.
 In many cases, these tools will be used by multiple teams or even the entire organization, so it’s a good idea to help your new hires understand the right way to use them.

 Work with your hiring managers to understand which tools your entry-level new hires need to be familiar with, and create or curate a series that will help new users get up to speed.